weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 labs::Interpreter::Interpreter>
 ```

+A Cryptol `module` is a named codeblock within a file.
+The module
+name is used when `import`-ing code into a larger Cryptol project, or
+for interactively incorporating the code in the interpreter via the
+`:module` command (described in the [Loading
+Modules](#loading-modules) section below).
+A file can only contain
+one module, and the name of the module should match the filename.
+Additionally, the module can have namespace characteristics, separated
+by `::` delimiters.
+The namespace values directly correlate with
+directory structure surrounding the file.

-We start by defining a new module for this lab:
+In this file, we start by defining a new module for this lab:

 ```cryptol
 module labs::Interpreter::Interpreter where
 ```

+That indicates that this file `Interpreter.md` will be found in the
+directory `labs/Interpreter`.

-You do not need to enter the above into the interpreter; the previous
+*(Note: you do not need to enter the `module` instruction into the
-`:m ...` command loaded this literate Cryptol file automatically.
+interpreter; the previous `:m ...` command loaded this literate
-In general, you should run `Xcryptol session` commands in the
+Cryptol file automatically.
+In general, you should run `Xcryptol
-interpreter and leave `cryptol` code alone to be parsed by `:m ...`.
+session` commands in the interpreter and leave `cryptol` code alone to
+be parsed by `:m ...`.)*

 # Using the Cryptol interpreter